 Perfect Grilled Apple Recipe For Kids

 Everyone's heard of grilling meat, but what about fruit?
-There's no better way to bring out the full potential of your barbecue grill than to toss some fruit on the grates for an all new flavor experience, and apples are one of the best choices you can make when first trying this out.
+There's no better way to bring out the full potential of your barbecue grill than to toss some fruit on the grates for an all new flavor experience, and grilled or baked apples are one of the best choices you can make when first trying this out.
+An apple pie is an all-around favorite among Americans, but apples are pretty good on their own, too.

 Great for kids and adults alike, grilled apples are a delicious smokey-sweet treat that'll be the star of your next party or get together.
+Add a bit of vanilla ice cream or peanut butter, and your kids will be begging you for seconds.
 But how do you grill them to begin with?
 What kind of technique do you need to prevent them from burning?
 Let's find out as we cover the steps necessary for perfectly grilling apples.

 Gather Materials For This Grilled Apple Recipe